-Rules in Nature, on the other hand, have exceptions and they are not absolute, but they are valid within certain tolerance limits.
+Nature rules, on the other hand, have exceptions and they are not absolute, but they are valid within certain limits.
 These limits are usually expressed by statistical parameters and can be called variance limits, standard deviation limits, specification limits, etc., (see Section 4.5).
-A very important rule in Nature is the rule of equilibrium or rule of balance for all Natural objects in order to have a healthy performance.
-This rule is fundamental to establish harmony with Nature and may include all other rules in Nature.
+A very important rule of Nature is the rule of equilibrium or rule of balance for all Natural objects in order to have a healthy performance.
+This rule is fundamental and may include all other rules of Nature.
 Let us take, for example, the orbit of the Earth around the Sun, it is never the same, each year the Earth is following a slightly different orbit from all previous ones.
 We can observe a number of orbits of the Earth for a number of corresponding years and obtain an average value and a standard deviation value.
-Therefore, we may conclude that the optimum orbit of the Earth is the average of all orbits and the specifications, as designed in Nature to have equilibrium, are expressed by the standard deviation multiplied by a constant in order to obtain a certain probability confidence level.
+Therefore, we may conclude that the optimum orbit of the Earth is the average of all orbits and the specifications, as designed by Nature to have equilibrium, are expressed by the standard deviation multiplied by a constant in order to obtain a certain probability confidence level.
 For example, if the Earth exceeds two times the standard deviation the average limits, then the Earth has 95% probability to get off bounds and it will either collide with the Sun, or, it will get lost in space.
 Today we have made a lot of observations of the orbit of the Earth and we know precisely all these limits.
 Other examples related to the equilibrium rule are that if things are in balance there is a healthy condition, while if things go out of balance, there is a sickness.
-If the stomach, for example, has more acids than necessary there is sickness, if blood pressure is below or above certain threshold limits, there is sickness, if the heart beats are out of bounds there is a problem and so on.
+If the stomach, for example, has more acids than necessary there is sickness, if blood pressure is below or above certain threshold limits, there is sickness and so on.
 To understand what we mean with the term specification limits in terms of probability, let us consider a light bulb which is designed and manufactured to work 10000 hours without breaking down at a probability level 95%.
 That means, if we take 100 such light bulbs, then 95 of them will work at least 10000 hours of proper lighting (normal performance) and a maximum of 5 of them will break down before covering the 10000 hours of lighting (error performance).

-The bottom of the line in this analysis is that we can perform observations to determine the design parameters set up in Nature thus estimating the specifications of normal performance, or error performance of Natural objects.
+The bottom of the line in this analysis is that we can perform observations to determine the design parameters set up by Nature thus estimating the specifications of normal performance, or error performance of Natural objects.
 The same procedure may also apply in estimating the specifications of artificial (man-made) objects.
-Design in Nature allows specification limits and rule exceptions in order to allow evolution to take place.
+Nature's design allows specification limits and rule exceptions in order to allow evolution to take place.
 If all natural objects would be absolutely perfect, then the Universe would be a routine fully determined system without evolution.
 Therefore, evolution is a part of Natural processes and it is mainly attributed to the standard deviation specifications governing Nature rules.
-It is important to understand that if things work out according to the rules in Nature we may say they have a normal or healthy performance, otherwise, if they work against the rules in Nature their performance is sick having an error and we must expect something very bad to happen like the Earth is getting off bounds.
-Aristotle in the following expression (The Nikomahean Ethics A-III) indicates the existence of rules in Nature:
+It is important to understand that if things work out according to the Nature rules we may say they have a normal performance, otherwise, if they work against the Nature rules their performance is having an error and we must expect something very bad to happen like the Earth is getting off bounds.
+Aristotle in the following expression (The Nikomahean Ethics A-III) indicates the existence of Nature rules:

-(The subjects studied in political science such as well-being and Justice involve much difference in opinion and are misleading, and while appear to be according to the law they are against the rules in Nature).
+(The subjects studied by political science such as well being and Justice involve much difference in opinion and are misleading, and while appear to be according to the law they are against the Nature rules).